Encyclopedia Galactica Submissions

 • You really, really believe strongly that it should be the way you say.

 • Once you have had plenty of feedback, rework your draft, accounting for suggestions and criticisms.
-Post this in a new thread with the same title but label it "2nd draft".
-In your first post include a link to the 1st draft thread and likewise post a link to the 2nd draft at the end of the 1st.
+Post this in the same thread as your first draft, with the same title but label it "2nd draft".
 If you're not sure how to do this in the forum, don't be afraid to ask for help, either from an administrator or the group in general.
 We've all been there and no one will laugh at you

 • Repeat these steps until the consensus is that the submission is ready.

-• Post a final draft in the Ready to Edit subforum.
-From there it will be batch uploaded to the site with other completed submissions, usually one batch per month.
+• Post a final draft to the article thread.
+From there it will be finalized by the Editors and then uploaded to the site with other completed submissions, usually once per month.

 • You can keep track of what material has been added using the Latest Updates page on the website.